 Cardiomyopathy, cardiac tumors, heart failure, heart transplantation, ventricular assist device, myocardial biopsy, cardiac catheterization

-As of 4/29/2013, Dr. James has reported no financial relationship with industry that is applicable to this listing.
-In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
+Clinic's procedures.
+The Cleveland Clinic publicly discloses payments to its physicians and scientists for speaking and consulting of $5,000 or more per year, and any equity, royalties, and fiduciary relationships in companies with which they collaborate.
+The Cleveland Clinic requires its doctors to approve the public disclosures of their scientific collaborations with industry.
+As of 8/31/2014 the review process regarding Dr. James's disclosure had not been completed.
+Patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
 To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.